APPENDICES

 ACADIA

-Guyon (or Dion or Denis) dit La Vallée, son of Pierre Chiasson, a farmer, and Marie Péroché, was born at La Rochelle, France, in c1638.
-Guyon came to Acadia and settled at Port-Royal by c1666, when he married Jeanne Bernard there.
+Guyon, or Dion or Denis, dit La Vallée, son of Pierre Chiasson, a farmer, and Marie Péroché, was born at La Rochelle, France, in c1638.
+Guyon came to Acadia and settled at Port-Royal by c1666, when he married Jeanne, daughter of ____ Bernard and Andrée Guyon, at the English-occupied Acadian capital.
 They had eight children, including four sons who created families of their own.
 Three of their daughters married into the Morin, Poirier dit de France, and Breau families.
-Guyon was not listed in the first Acadian census of 1671 because he had moved to Mouchecoudabouet, now Musquodoboit Harbor near present-day Halifax, soon after his marriage and was still there in late 1674.
-Not long afterwards, he took his family to Canada and then returned to Acadia, this time to Chignecto, with Michel Le Neuf, sieur de la Vallière, the seigneur of Beaubassin, probably in the late 1670s.
-Jeanne died at Chignecto in the early 1680s, and Guyon returned to Canada to remarry to Marie-Madeleine, daughter of Pierre Martin of Sillery, at Québec in October 1683.
+Guyon was not listed in the first Acadian census of 1671 because he had moved to Mouchecoudabouet, now Musquodoboit Harbor, near present-day Halifax, by June 1668 and was still there in October 1674.
+He and his family moved on to Chignecto, where Jeanne died during the early 1680s.
+Guyon remarried to Marie-Madeleine, daughter of Canadians Pierre Martin and Joachine Lafleur of Sillery, at Québec in October 1683.
 They settled at Chignecto.
 Marie-Madeleine gave him no more sons but four more daughters, all born at Chignecto, three of whom married into the Carret, Pothier, De La Forestrie, and Pineau families.
-Guyon died probably at Chignecto by c1693, when his wife remarried there; he died in his mid-50s.
+Guyon died probably in his mid-50s at Chignecto by c1693, when his wife remarried there.
 One of his daughters by his second wife moved to Île St.-Jean, today's Prince Edward Island, by the 1720s and was among the earliest European settlers on the island.
 Another daughter by the second wife married a Canadian and settled at Rimouski on the lower St. Lawrence.

-Oldest son Gabriel dit Pierre, born probably at Port-Royal in c1667, followed his father to Mouchecoudabouet, to Canada, and to Chignecto, and was serving as a domestic in the household of Chignecto seigneur Michel Le Neuf de La Vallière in 1686.
-Two years later, Gabriel married Marie, daughter of Francois Savoie, at Beaubassin.
+Oldest son Gabriel dit Pierre, by first wife Jeanne Bernard, born probably at Port-Royal in c1667, followed his father to Mouchecoudabouet and to Chignecto and was serving as a domestic in the household of Chignecto seigneur Michel Le Neuf de La Vallière in 1686.
+Two years later, Gabriel married Marie, daughter of François Savoie and Catherine Lejeune, at Beaubassin.
 They had 11 children, including three sons who married into the Boudrot, Pitre, Quimine, Doucet, and Poirier families.
 Their five daughters married into the Quimine, Gallet, Patry, Dufaut, Daguet dit Renaud, La Croix dit Durel, and Le Prieur dit Dubois families.
 Gabriel dit Pierre and his family lived for a time at Minas.
 Gabriel died at Chignecto in April 1741, age 75.
 Some of his children moved to the St. Lawrence valley or to Île St.-Jean as early as the 1720s.
 The others remained at Chignecto.

-Sébastien, born probably at Mouchecoudabouet in c1670, also settled at Chignecto, where he married Marie, daughter of Jacques Blou, in c1693.
-They had four children, including a son who married into the Arseneau family.
+Sébastien, by first wife Jeanne Bernard, born probably at Mouchecoudabouet in c1670, also settled at Chignecto, where he married Marie, daughter of Jacques Blou and Marie Girouard, in c1693.
+They had four children, including a son, Jacques, who married into the Arseneau family.
 Two of their daughters married into the Vécot and Gaudet families.
 Sébastien died at Chignecto in the early 1700s, in his early 30s.
-His son and one of his daughters moved to Île St.-Jean by the early 1750s.
+Jacques and one of his sisters moved to Île St.-Jean by the early 1750s.

-Jean, who called himself a Giasson, born either at Mouchecoudabouet or in Canada in c1674, followed his parents to Chignecto.
-When he came of age, he returned to the St. Lawrence valley and married Marie-Anne, daughter of Jean Le Moyne, seigneur de Ste.-Marie, at Batiscan, between Québe and Montréal, in November 1697.
-They had 13 children, including five sons, two of whom married into the Trottier dit Desrivières and Hubert families.
+Jean, who called himself a Giasson, by first wife Jeanne Bernard, was born either at Mouchecoudabouet or Chignecto in c1674.
+When he came of age in the 1690s, he moved to the St. Lawrence valley and married Marie-Anne, daughter of Jean Le Moyne, sieur de Ste.-Marie, and Marie-Madeleine de Chavigny, at Batiscan between Québec and Montréal in November 1697.
+In August 1703, Jean "purchased the back fief St-Jean at Boucherville [near Montréal] from René Boucher."
+Jean and Marie-Anne had 13 children, including five sons, two of whom married into the Trottier dit Desrivières and Hubert families.
 Three of their daughters married into Gamelin dit Maugras, Douarie, and Hubert dit Lacroix families.
 Most of Jean's children died young or never married.
-One daughter became a nun and lived to be 80.
-Another daughter lived to be 60 but never married.
-Jean died at Montréal in January 1719; he was only 45 years old.
+One daughter became a nun and lived to be age 80.
+Another daughter lived to the age of 60 but did not marry.
+Jean died at Montréal in January 1719, age 45.

-Youngest son Michel, born probably at Québec in c1676, also returned to Canada after he came of age and married Marguerite, daughter of Jean Mourier, at St.-Jean, Île d'Orléans, below Québec City, in 1706.
+Youngest son Michel, by first wife Jeanne Bernard, born probably at Chigecto in c1676, also moved to Canada after he came of age and married Marguerite, daughter of Jean Mourier and Marie Mineau, at St.-Jean, Île d'Orléans, below Québec City, in 1706.
 They had 10 children, including five sons, two of whom married into the Quemeneur dit LaFlamme and Gendron families.
 Four of their daughters married into Boulet, Gaudreau, Louineau, and Moyen families.
-Michel died at St.-Francois-du-Sud, now Montmagny, on the river below Québec City, in March 1759, in mid-80s.
+Michel died at St.-François-du-Sud, now Montmagny, below Québec City in March 1759, in his mid-80s.

 By 1755, descendants of Guyon Chiasson dit La Vallée of La Rochelle could be found in the St. Lawrence valley, on Île St.-Jean, and at Chignecto.